manavrajvanshi261197/Gesture-Controlled-Mouse/README.md

+# Gesture-Controlled-Mouse

-# Gesture-Controlled-Mouse \n Run the .ino file on the arduino and the .py file on the computer.
+Run the .ino file on the arduino and the .py file on the computer.